marychacia/tcgo-nov2024-challenge3/README.md

 Use programming language of your choice.
 Use of AI is strictly prohibited for this challenge.

 # Challenge
-Using the Balance Bots input file, identify the bot that compares the value-1 and value-2 microchips.
+Using the Balance Bots input file, identify what is the number of the bot that is responsible for comparing value-61 microchips with value-17 microchips?

 # Example: